netanyahu speaks jerusalem day 248 88.

 "Jerusalem is held sacred by half of mankind [but] it has been and always will be Israel's capital.
 We never had another and it has never been the capital of any other people."

-Jerusalem Mayor Nir Barkat lauded Netanyahu for his opposition to divide Jerusalem.
+Jerusalem Mayor Nir Barkat lauded Netanyahu for his opposition to dividing Jerusalem.

 "With the world examining us let it be said here: We will never divide Jerusalem," Barkat said.